-There are a couple of scenarios where people may need to flee their homes, whether it is due to forest fires, floods or similar natural disasters.
+There are a couple of scenarios where people may need to flee their homes.
+Whether it is due to forest fires, floods or similar natural disasters, or other reasons.

-With this in mind, I’m going to share with you what bugging-out is, what you should consider if you decide to bug out, and a few tips to add to your success.
+With this in mind, today we’re going to share with you what bugging-out is, what you should consider if you decide to bug out, and a few tips to add to your success.

 What is Bugging Out?